Updated: 2 days ago

 In last week’s post, Appropriate Tech, we considered the reality that goals such as ‘Net Zero by 2050’ are not going to be achieved.
 There are few signs that society is prepared to make the effort, commitment and sacrifice that such programs call for.

 This conclusion does not mean that we just give up — it is our responsibility, both as individuals and as a society, to do what we can to slow down to the pace of climate change and to mitigate the consequences.
 But we also need to be realistic.
 More and more of our limited resources will be directed toward short-term issues such as flood control and refugee management.
-This means that energy solutions that require massive investments in high technology — nuclear fusion comes to mind — are likely to have a lower chance of success than those technologies that are less glamorous, but that will actually work in the society of the future.
-The use of vortex energy that we discussed last week is an example of such a response.
+This means that energy solutions that require massive investments in high technology — nuclear fusion comes to mind — are likely to have a lower chance of success than those technologies that are less glamorous, but that will actually work in the constrained society of the future.
+The use of vortex energy that we discussed last week is an example.

 Not only do we need to recognize that we are not likely to have the resources and surplus energy to develop high-tech solutions in the limited amount of time available to us, we also need to acknowledge an assumption that is built in to the way most of us approach climate change responses.
 We assume that if we just do < insert your favorite solution here > then we will be able to maintain our current lifestyle, and even achieve economic growth.
 It is this attitude that lies behind the enthusiasm for electric vehicles (EVs).
-An electric car gives us the same convenience and comfort as a gasoline-powered car, so we are willing to “make the sacrifice” and trade in our old car for a shiny new EV.
+An electrically-powered car gives us the same convenience and comfort as a gasoline-powered car, so we are willing to “make the sacrifice” and trade in our old car for a shiny new EV.
 (We choose not to think about the possibility that that electric vehicle may not be as "green" as we think it is. .
 A systems analysis of the benefits of EVs would consider the CO2 emitted by the power plant that generates the electricity it uses, and the climate impact resulting from the mining lithium and all the other strange and exotic materials that we need to make the vehicle’s batteries.)
-The crucial point is that we can continue to drive comfortable, private vehicles whenever and wherever we want.
+The crucial point is that we continue to drive comfortable, private vehicles whenever and wherever we want.
 We are not obliged to change our lifestyle by say taking public transport, walking or even giving up on that proposed journey altogether.